Skip to Content

 Saffron rice is a popular dish with variations found in many cuisines.
 Originating in modern-day Iran, this vibrant and aromatic rice is a staple of Persian cuisine.
 The long-grained white rice cooks with saffron, lending a bright yellow hue and unique floral taste.

-South Asian versions incorporate fragrant spices such as cinnamon, caraway seeds, and cardamom pods, while Thai recipes may feature turmeric, chilies, and fish sauce.
+South Asian versions incorporate fragrant spices such as cinnamon, caraway seeds, and cardamom pods, while Thai recipes may feature turmeric, chiles, and fish sauce.
 Italy has its own take on the dish with recipes like risotto allo zafferano.

 What Kind of Rice to Use for Saffron Rice?